lowRISC/opentitan/hw/ip/pinmux/doc/index.md

 Likewise, the output select signals `mio_outsel[*]` can also be used to constantly drive an output pin to 0/1 or to put it into high-Z state (default).
 The output enable and the associated data signal (i.e. `periph_to_mio` and `periph_to_mio_oe`) are indexed with the same select signal to allow the peripheral hardware to determine the pad direction instead of demoting that control to software.

-Additional details about the signal names and parameters is given in the tables below.
+Additional details about the signal names and parameters are given in the sections below.

+## Hardware Interfaces

+{{< hwcfg "hw/ip/pinmux/data/pinmux.hjson" >}}

 ## Parameters